Tom Clancy (Gaelic footballer)

 Thomas Clancy (born 13 February 1992) is an Irish Gaelic footballer who plays as a centre-back for the Cork senior team.

 Born in Clonakilty, County Cork, Clancy first played competitive Gaelic football during his schooling at Clonakilty Community College.
 He arrived on the inter-county scene at the age of eighteen when he first linked up with the Cork minor team, before later joining the under-21 side.
 He made his senior debut during the 2013 championship.
 Since then Clancy has become a regular member of the starting fifteen.

 At club level Clancy has won several championship medals with Clonakilty.

+Simple assault guilty plea

+On July 4, 2023, Clancy was ordered to pay a woman €1,000 after he admitted taking her hand without consent after following her into a laundry room while he was celebrating his cousin's wedding.
+Clancy pleaded guilty to the simple assault at a previous court hearing and Clonakilty District Court heard he had no memory of the incident, which occurred on June 3, 2022.

+The woman, a minor at the time of the incident, had not initially wanted to make a complaint.
+The court heard the woman had, in the presence of her mother, declined the invitation to make a victim impact statement and had also declined the opportunity to attend court.
+While Clancy said he had no recollection of the event due to a high level of intoxication on his part, he did not dispute the woman's version of events.
+He had already written her a letter of apology by the time the judge ordered him to make payment.
+The judge said to convict would be “entirely disproportionate” and instead granted Clancy the benefit of the Probation Act, on a bond for three years and without Probation Service supervision.